atomicdata-dev/atomic-data-docs/src/agents.md

 {{#title Atomic Data Agents - Users and identities }}
 # Atomic Agents

-Atomic Agents are used for _authentication_: to set an identity and prove who an actor actually is.
+Atomic Agents are used for [authentication](./authentication.md): to set an identity and prove who an actor actually is.
 Agents can represent both actual individuals, or machines that interact with data.
 Agents are the entities that can get write / read rights.
-Agents are used to sign [Commits](commits/intro.md) and to accept [Invites](invitations.md).
+Agents are used to sign Requests and [Commits](commits/intro.md) and to accept [Invites](invitations.md).

 ## Design goals